Thanks for visiting this page!

 Your church’s virtual front door is no place for amateur hour.
 This should go without saying, but even in a recent former church where I attended, the Evangelism committee in charge of the website had never made one, and the committee member in charge of the site had never made a site.
 I offered to help, but unfortunately, the tech-averse pastor said, “let them figure it out.”
 (Yet that pastor would never think of letting members learn how to preach in the pulpit, would they.)
 The main page of that Florida church featured a cross against the mountains (of which there are none in Fl).
 The map to the church was a static image buried two clicks away.
 There’s rarely current info on the main page.
 It hasn’t been updated in months.

-Good means lots of fresh photos of your community in worship, fellowship and service.
+→ Good means lots of fresh photos and video of your community in worship, fellowship, and service.

-Post photos that make me want to be there!
-Please avoid stock photos of beautiful people.
+A good church site has photos and video clips that make me want to be there!
+Please avoid stock photos of beautiful people with perfect smiles.

 Features your community,